London Institute for Stellar Astrophysics

 • Gravitational-Wave Astronomy

 Formal opening of the Institute.
-Roughly 40 of the top astrophysicists in the world, including a Nobel Laureate (all Friends of the Institute), met over Zoom to celebrate the new Institute.
+Roughly 40 of some of the top stellar astrophysicists in the world, including a Nobel Laureate (all Friends of the Institute), met over Zoom to celebrate the new Institute.
 An intense brainstorming session took place on the problems of how Science operates.
 It was found that methods for the evaluations of individuals and scientific papers were currently wholly inadequate, the ways grants are being awarded a farce, and that these lead to a dramatic deterioration of the quality of Science in most countries in the Western world.
-In contrast, other countries in the East are doing their homework and are overtaking the West.
+In contrast, other countries in the East are doing their homework and are already overtaking the West.
 This is a pure policy problem and can and must be addressed.
-This will be an exciting key project at LISA.
-A strategy plan will soon be developed and then proposed for implementation in the UK and other countries and foremost the EU, if there is a request.
+It will be an exciting key project at LISA to develop a strategy plan which can then be implemented in the UK and other countries, perhaps the EU if there is a request.
 The principal reason for the disastrous situation is the top-down approach in most areas of the field.
-This needs to be changed and competence rewarded.
-Incompetence needs to be removed from the world!
-Clearly new ideas need to be explored.
+Clearly new ideas need to be explored to correct and improve the current system.

 New gravitational wave data support bimodal black-hole mass distribution.